Strategic vs Tactical Planning in Enterprise Architecture

 Value delivered from transformation projects often falls way too short of expectations - research shows only 31% of expected revenue increases and 25% of cost savings are achieved.
 Increase the business value of your transformations with strategic planning for EA.

-- Look at the Here-and-Now: Tactical planning centers on short-term objectives that align with the organization's current priorities.
-It doesn’t get caught up in three-, five-, or ten-year roadmaps.
-It involves making incremental improvements to the existing architecture to address immediate pain points.
+Tactical planning centers on short-term objectives that align with the organization's current priorities.
+It doesn't require focus on time frames such as three-, five-, or ten-year roadmaps.
+Instead, it involves making incremental improvements to the existing architecture to address immediate pain points. - Lifts operational efficiency

-- Lift Operational Efficiency: The primary goal of tactical planning is to enhance operational efficiency.
-This could comprise streamlining processes, improving system performance, or addressing process bottlenecks within the current process architecture.
+The primary goal of tactical planning is to enhance operational efficiency.
+This could involve streamlining processes, improving system performance, or resolving bottlenecks within the current process architecture. - Quick wins, rapid gains

-- Quick Wins, Rapid Gains: Tactical planning often involves identifying opportunities for quick wins.
-These are tangible, immediate improvements that provide visible benefits to the organization, fostering a sense of progress and accomplishment.
+Tactical planning often involves identifying opportunities for quick wins.
+These are tangible, immediate improvements that provide visible benefits to the organization, fostering a sense of progress and accomplishment. - Alignment between business and IT units

-While strategic planning does set the stage for large-scale transformation, tactical planning is unsurprisingly equally crucial for optimizing existing systems and ensuring operational efficiency within the organization – a day-to-day for many enterprise architects .
+While strategic planning sets the stage for large-scale transformation, tactical planning is equally crucial for optimizing existing systems and ensuring operational efficiency.
+As such, it intersects with the day-to-day tasks of many enterprise architects.

-With insights from the analysis phase, the next step in tactical planning is to identify short-term objectives.
-These should complement immediate business priorities and aim to enhance specific aspects of the current architecture.
-Whether it's upgrading legacy applications, identifying and mitigating data risk, or implementing new systems, the focus should be on making targeted adjustments that yield tangible and immediate benefits.
+Once you have gathered sufficient insights, the next step is identifying short-term objectives.
+These should complement immediate business priorities and enhance specific aspects of the current architecture.
+Whether through upgrading legacy applications, addressing process bottlenecks, or implementing new systems, you should make targeted adjustments that yield tangible and immediate results.

 Balancing Act: Integrating Strategic and Tactical Planning

-- Long-Term Vision vs. Immediate Needs: Strategic planning focuses on the long-term vision of the organization, aligning architecture with overarching goals.
-Tactical planning addresses immediate needs, ensuring the organization remains responsive to current challenges.
+Strategic planning focuses on the long-term vision, aligning the architecture with overarching goals.
+Tactical planning addresses immediate needs, ensuring the organization remains responsive to current challenges. - Innovation vs. efficiency

-- Innovation vs. Efficiency: Strategic planning drives innovation by envisioning future-state architectures.
-Tactical planning enhances efficiency by addressing immediate pain points and optimizing existing processes.
+Strategic planning drives innovation by envisioning future-state architectures.
+Tactical planning enhances efficiency by addressing immediate pain points and optimizing existing processes. - Collaboration across teams

-By maintaining a close grip on insights from the current state, EA and operational teams can remain adaptable and ready to act on tactical improvements.
-By mapping, understanding, and assessing the entire current state architecture, teams can flag risks and streamline inefficiencies in processes, applications, data, or technology infrastructure.
+Strategic and tactical planning each serve a vital purpose.
+By maintaining a close grip on the current state, organizations can remain adaptable and make tactical improvements.
+They can flag risks and streamline inefficiencies in processes, applications, data, or technology infrastructures.

 Want more strategic planning for Enterprise Architecture?
 Don’t miss our eBook: A Guide to Strategic Planning with Enterprise Architecture.